gotar/POA/README.md

 ## Building the site

 Run `./bin/build` to build the site.
 This will empty the `build/` directory and then repopulate it with a new copy of the site's files.

+## Deploying the site

+After you `build` a page, add commit with this build to a repository and then run `./bin/deploy`.
+This will add the content of `build` directory to a `gh-pages` branch which will trigger the deploy.

 ## Structure